ChrisKlimpke/VykViewKit/README.md

 Version 2.x.x is the ARKit build set
-Version 2.0.3 is the ARKit version of VykViewKit build 2022-06-02AR
+Version 2.0.3 is the ARKit version of VykViewKit build 2022-06-02AR Version 2.0.4 is the ARKit version of VykViewKit build 2022-09-28AR

 Version 2021-06-01AR (git 2.0.3) and above is the VykViewKit built for arkit support with ARSCNView instead of SCNView